luarvic/click2approve/README.md

 In the web browser open [http://localhost:3333/](http://localhost:3333/).

-You should see a page with `click2approve` title.
+You should see a page with the `click2approve` title.

 Welcome to the `click2approve` service! 🎉🎉🎉